Dowsley/procedural-lizards/README.md

   - [ ] Environment
 - [ ] Add randomization
 - [ ] Environment

+## Random ideas
-- [ ] Chameleon effect with environment
+- Chameleon effect with environment
+- Experiment with sway relative to angle of each segment